-Students with physical, learning, psychological, and other disabilities who need special accommodations for test-taking must provide documentation of their disability(ies) to staff in SASS.
+Students with physical, learning, psychological, and/or other disabilities who need special accommodations must provide documentation of their disability(ies) to staff in SASS.
 Information as to the type of documentation needed can be obtained in Student Academic Support Services offices, or on the SASS webpage, www.uthsc.edu/sass.
-Students should make an appointment to discuss accommodation needs as early as possible in order to facilitate the timely approval of the requested services.
+Students should make an appointment by emailing the SASS (SASS@uthsc.edu) or calling (901) 448-5056 to discuss accommodation needs as early as possible in order to facilitate the timely review and/or approval of the requested services which can take up to 2-3 weeks.
+Applications for accommodations are reviewed and approved on a case-by-case basis.
+Students who are denied accommodations have a right to appeal the decision.
+For more information on the appeal process, please contact the Disability Coordinator (SASS@uthsc.edu or (901) 448-5056).